pcafrica/advanced_programming_2023-2024/lectures/10/10-py_intro.md

 # Slicing

 We can use the colon `:` to access a sub-sequence.
-This is called "slicing".
+This is called *slicing*.

 ```python
 my_list[1:3] #  [2, 'THREE']